benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 `product` uses [`ProductCreateInput`](https://shopify.dev/docs/api/admin-graphql/unstable/input-objects/ProductCreateInput).
 Its `handle` is a native optional product field, not an application mapping field.
 Optional `media` entries use [`CreateMediaInput`](https://shopify.dev/docs/api/admin-graphql/unstable/input-objects/CreateMediaInput), so public image URLs belong in the JSONL file.
 The product GID can't be preassigned in this operation; Shopify generates it and returns it in Result data.

 The bundled sample contains ten products with one, two, or three options and different variant counts.
-Each product row has one media entry for every planned variant in its same-numbered variant row, cycling through five source URLs when necessary.
+Each product row has one media entry for every planned variant in its same-numbered variant row.
+For every association, the variant file repeats the exact product-media source URL in `mediaSrc`.

 ### Variant creation format